robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 Listeners_ can be used to monitor the test execution.
 When they are taken into use from the command line, they are specified using the :option:`--listener` command line option.
 The value can either be a path to a listener or a listener name.
-See the `Using listener interface`_ section for more details about importing listeners and using them in general.
+See the `Listener interface`_ section for more details about importing listeners and using them in general.